Written By Ron Parker

 The Maxima Hunter is a bolt designed with hunting in mind.
 For one thing, it has a weight and stiffness that works for a wide range of crossbows and a wide range of game.
 Given the inexpensive price, it's easy to see why it is our best budget pick.

-Best For Barnett Crossbows: Barnett Outdoors Carbon Crossbow Bolts
+Best For Barnett Crossbows: Barnett Headhunter

 Otherwise, we really like neon green fletchings.
 They're easy to see in the dim light of dawn and dusk.
 They're also durable and seem to provide good spin even after multiple shots.